 M. Hakan Hekimoglu

 Dr. Hekimoglu has published papers in prominent journals such as Manufacturing & Service Operations Management, Production and Operations Management, and Decision Sciences.
-He has been the recipient of several awards and honors: Runner-up in the MSOM iFORM Best Paper Award (2018), awardee at the Trustee Celebration of Faculty Achievement at Rensselaer Polytechnic Institute (2017), and recipient of the Best Published Paper Award from Lally School of Management (2016).
+He has been the recipient of several awards and honors: Recipient of the A. W. Lawrence Junior Development Fellowship (2020), runner-up in the MSOM iFORM Best Paper Award (2018), awardee at the Trustee Celebration of Faculty Achievement at Rensselaer Polytechnic Institute (2017), and recipient of the Best Published Paper Award from Lally School of Management (2016).
 Dr. Hekimoglu's research has also been featured in prestigious non-academic outlets including Forbes, RobertParker.com, and London International Vintners Exchange (Liv-ex).

 Download Dr. Hekimoglu's CV

 MS in Finance, Bilkent University, Ankara, Turkey;

 BS in Industrial Engineering, Bilkent University, Ankara, Turkey.

 - Business Analytics

 - Hekimoglu, M.H., B. Kazaz.
 2020.
 Analytics for wine futures: Realistic prices.
 Production and Operations Management 29(9) 2096-2120.

 - Kocabiyikoglu, A., C.I.
 Gogus, M.H.
 Hekimoglu.
 2018.
 The impact of decision types on revenue management decisions: An experimental study.
 Decision Sciences 49(2) 225-249.